ham-zax/ai-studio-prompt-library/README.md

 1. Open a chat in Google AI Studio.
 2. Press Alt+Shift+1 to open the popup, search, and click Insert.
-3. Or right‑click → “Open System Prompts…” or “Insert last prompt”.
+3. Or right‑click → "Open System Prompts…" or "Insert last prompt".
+4. **Smart Sorting**: Your most recently used prompts will appear at the top for quick access.
-4. Manage prompts and settings at chrome-extension://…/options or via toolbar → Options.
+5. Manage prompts and settings at chrome-extension://…/options or via toolbar → Options.

 ## Shortcuts